kfl/adventofcode_2021/notes.md

 Was in the mood for SML.
 Nothing fancy.

+Unexpected: Slightly disappointed about the part2 task description.
+It would have been more interesting to find minimal corrections to *all* lines and not just the incomplete lines.
+Although the *minimal* requirement might go too far into "Hmm, that's interesting" territory.

-NICE TO HAVE: Maybe a data parallel version that uses the stack monoid
+NICE TO HAVE: Maybe a data parallel version that uses the stack monoid.
+Solution to own my idea for part2, just to see how difficult it is (I think the obvious algorithm is optimal, but I haven't checked.)